tylermneher/plotly-biodiversity/README.md

 ![Bubble Chart](Images/bubble_chart.png)

-4. Display the sample metadata, i.e., an individual's demographic information.
+4.Display the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+5.Display each key-value pair from the metadata JSON object somewhere on the page.

 ![hw](Images/hw03.png)

-6. Update all of the plots any time that a new sample is selected.
+6.Update all of the plots any time that a new sample is selected.

 Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown below: